Want to get rid of stress? You could meditate, count to 10 or simply start a zero-based budgeting system.

 YNAB notes that the results from the study of 6,000 people are especially remarkable because they indicate the power of budgeting to calm nerves at a time when the COVID-19 pandemic and massive job losses have put people on edge.

-In fact, 29% of respondents experienced job or income loss in 2020.
-Yet, 98% of all survey respondents say they felt more in control of their money and financial future thanks to starting a budget.
+In fact, 29% of respondents experienced a job or income loss in 2020.
+Yet, 98% of all survey respondents say they felt more in control of their money and financial future since starting a budget.

 Despite the pandemic — and related job losses — 66% of respondents say they saved more money in 2020 than in 2019.
 Part of that might be because they spent less on:

 - Travel (74.9% of respondents)